Best of

 226 Greenwood Ave.

-You would expect to find fantastic South Asian cuisine in Toronto’s Little India, but you might not have bargained for some of the city’s most authentic Egyptian food.
-Head to Maha’s Egyptian Brunch on Greenwood, just north of Gerrard, and you’ll find an all-day breakfast menu of Cairo classics from chef-owner Maha Barsoom.
+In 2022, the Michelin Guide confirmed what much of Toronto already knew: This beloved brunch spot is serving some of the best food in the city.
+At Maha’s Egyptian Brunch on Greenwood, just north of Gerrard, you’ll find an all-day breakfast menu of Cairo classics from head chef-owner Maha Barsoom and her daughter, chef Monika Wahba.
 Roasted eggplant, deep-fried cauliflower, cumin home fries, shakshuka and date-stuffed grilled cheese sammies all await you — and save room for one of their excellent honey cardamom lattes.
-Get there early: Maha’s is known for its long lineups on Saturdays and Sundays.

 mahasbrunch.com